jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Lookup

-The resource type path segment for exact match lookup of a BGPSec Router Certificate object is "rpki1/bgpsec_router_cert".
+The resource type path segment for exact match lookup of a BGPSec router certificate object is "rpki1/bgpsec_router_cert".

-The following lookup path segment is defined for a BGPSec Router Certificate object:
+The following lookup path segment is defined for a BGPSec router certificate object:

 Syntax: rpki1/bgpsec_router_cert/<handle>